rajajawahar/ExportFBAnayticsThroughPython/README.md

 # ExportFBAnayticstoPython
-Application which fetch firebase analytics data from BigQuery and convert to Excel in dateformat
+Application which fetch firebase analytics data from BigQuery and convert to Excel.

 # Prerequisites